CodeMaestro1/ComputationTheory/README.md

 ## License

-This project is licensed under the #TODO License.
-See the LICENSE file for details.
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+See the [LICENSE](./LICENSE) file for details.

 This project was developed as part of the Computation Theory course at the Technical University of Crete.